jgraph/www.diagrams.net-source/doc/faq/delete-plugin.md

 4. Click _Apply_ to save your new plugin list.
 5. The confirmation message reminds you that you will need to reload the diagram editor to load only those plugins in your list.
 Click _OK_, then refresh your browser tab (_Ctrl+R_ or _Cmd+R_).
 <br /><img src="/assets/img/blog/restart-reminder-plugins.png" style="width=100%;max-width:200px;height:auto;" alt="Click OK, then refresh your browser tab to reload the remaining plugins">

+**Note:** Plugins work with the web version of draw.io ([app.diagrams.net](https://app.diagrams.net/)) or [our Docker image](/blog/diagrams-docker-app) if you want to run your own server.
+They do not work with draw.io for Confluence/Jira or with draw.io Desktop.